sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 ### Building a SNIPLocation

 After computing all the indices in an IndexGroups, relays combine them into a series of SNIPLocation objects.
-Each SNIPLocation should MUST contain all the IndexId => IndexRange entries that point to a given ENDIVERouterData, for the IndexIds listed in an IndexGroup.
+Each SNIPLocation MUST contain all the IndexId => IndexRange entries that point to a given ENDIVERouterData, for the IndexIds listed in an IndexGroup.